UMNET-perfSONAR/pSSID/elk_stash_conf/elk_setup.md

 ```
 then restart necessary services

+**Other Errors:**

-Other errors: make sure the permissions are set appropriately, /tmp is mounted with 'noexec' absent
+ Make sure the permissions are set appropriately, /tmp is mounted with 'exec'